-I’ve lived and worked in the 19th Congressional District most of my life, and I’m proud to call the Hudson Valley home.
+I’ve lived and worked in the 19th Congressional District most of my life and I’m proud to call the Hudson Valley home.

 As a hospital executive I worked with national, state and local officials to expand access to healthcare.
-As a not-for profit director I brought business and community leaders together to attract jobs, revitalized communities, and protect our environment.
+As a not-for profit director I brought business and community leaders together to attract jobs, revitalize communities, and protect our environment.
 And as a small business owner I work with local businesses and municipalities to create and retain jobs throughout the region.

 I’ve gotten things done over the last 30 years by listening and bringing people together.
 But Washington doesn’t work that way.
-Congress is paralyzed by partisanship, and our Congressman, John Faso is not listening to us.
+Congress is paralyzed by partisanship, and our Congressman, John Faso, is not listening to us.

 Instead of focusing on creating jobs and making sure Upstate families have access to affordable healthcare, Congressman Faso just toes the party line, voting 90% of the time with Donald Trump.
 He even refuses to meet with constituents.

 People have asked why I’m doing this.
 They say “don’t bother, nothing is going to change.”
 But that’s not how I was raised.

 My grandparents were immigrants who became dairy farmers in Central New York, struggling every day to achieve the American Dream.
 My parents who were both schoolteachers taught my sisters and me that we could achieve whatever we set our minds to.
 That attitude helped me attend Herkimer County Community College, then Syracuse University at Utica College for my bachelor’s degree.
 Years later as a single mom with a full-time career, I went back to school and earned my Masters Degree in Public Administration from Marist College.
 I was raised to make the most of every opportunity, and passing that value on to my two incredible boys – Ryan and Brendan – is my biggest personal accomplishment.